-The small intestine is the part of the gastrointestinal tract following the stomach, and is where much of the digestion and absorption of food takes place.
-When we ingest food it enters the stomach and begins the second phase of digestion.
+The small intestine is the part of the gastrointestinal tract following the stomach, and is where most of the absorption of food takes place.

 Once the food moves from the stomach to the small intestine, the hormone secretin causes the pancreas to release bicarbonate into the small intestine to protect it against acid coming from the stomach.

 The pancreas also releases digestive enzymes into the small intestine to break down proteins and peptides into amino acids, carbohydrates into sugars, and fats into fatty acids and glycerol.

 The digestive process also extracts vitamins, minerals, and phytonutrients from the chyme, for their absorption through the walls of the small intestine into the bloodstream.

 Western diets centered on the consumption of processed and toxic meat, dairy, and foods overwhelm the digestive process over time.
 The stomach becomes less effective in killing bacteria and breaking down the proteins properly.

 This creates a harmful cycle where the small intestine overproduces mucus to protect itself.
 Over time under-digested protein and bacteria build up in the mucus, which forms an unhealthy mucoid lining in the small intestine.

 This results in small intestinal bacterial overgrowth (SIBO).
 SIBO, small intestinal bacterial overgrowth, is the abnormal increase in bacteria and types of bacteria in the small intestine.

 Most SIBO cases involve the overgrowth of bacteria in the small intestine that would normally exist in the colon.
 Fewer cases involve the overgrowth of bacteria that normally live in the small intestine.
 Both change the natural environment of the small intestine and compromise its function.